Inexpensive French Intensive Gardening

 You can grow a lot in a little space

-This year, I’m adding broccoli, Brussels sprouts, short carrots, and collards to my early plantings.
-I’m also adding miniature blueberry and raspberry bushes for a sweet touch.
+I eventually added broccoli, Brussels sprouts, short carrots, and collards to my early plantings.
+I’m also added miniature blueberry and raspberry bushes for a sweet touch.
 I spent a little over $120 in seeds and potting mix and harvested well over $550 in produce.

 French intensive gardening requires little labor, too